Bradley Scholars Program

 Julia Leisenring

 Julia Leisenring is a rising 3L at Georgetown University Law Center.
-Julia transferred to GULC from Wake Forest University School of Law where she was a member of the Moot Court Board and earned the Dean Suzanne Reynolds award for excellence in constitutional law.
+Julia transferred to GULC from Wake Forest University School of Law where she was a member of the Moot Court Board and earned the Dean Suzanne Reynolds Award for excellence in constitutional law.
 At GULC, Julia is a member of the Georgetown Journal of Law and Public Policy and a Bradley Scholar.

 Jaxon Missey

 Jaxon Missey is a rising 3L at Georgetown University Law Center.
 At Georgetown Law, he is a Bradley Scholar and Student Fellow in Georgetown’s Center for the Constitution, member of the Conservative and Libertarian Student Association (CALSA), and an executive board member of the GULC Federalist Society chapter.
-A native Oklahoman, Jaxon graduated from the University of Central Oklahoma with a B.A. in Political Science, summa cum laude, and double minor in International Relations and Pre-Legal Studies.
+A native Oklahoman, Jaxon graduated from the University of Central Oklahoma with a B.A. in Political Science, summa cum laude, and a double minor in International Relations and Pre-Legal Studies.
 At UCO, Jaxon was Director of the Big Event, a founding member of the College Republicans, and a President’s Leadership Council Scholar.

 Jakob Urda

 Jakob Urda is a 2L at Georgetown University and is concurrently pursuing a Masters in Security Studies at the Georgetown Walsh School of Foreign Service.
 He graduated with honors from the University of Chicago in 2019.
-Jakob is Managing Editor of the American Criminal Law Review.
+Jakob is the Managing Editor of the American Criminal Law Review.
 He has served as a judicial extern on the Eastern District of New York and the D.C.
 Circuit Court of Appeals.
 He is also a member of the moot court team, and won Best Oral Advocate at the 2022 Georgetown Beaudry Tournament.
 In his free time, Jakob coaches middle and high school students in competitive debate.

 Alan Wayne

 Alan Wayne is a rising 3L at the Georgetown University Law Center.
-He graduated from Harvard with a degree in Applied Math and worked for several years as a high frequency trader before coming to law school.
+He graduated from Harvard with a degree in Applied Math and worked for several years as a high-frequency trader before coming to law school.
 At Georgetown, Alan is a member of the Appellate Advocacy team, an Executive Editor of the American Criminal Law Review, a Law Fellow, and a Peer Tutor.
 He has interned for the Honorable Florence Y. Pan of the District Court for the District of Columbia (now on the D.C.
 Circuit) and the Honorable Patty Shwartz of the Third Circuit.
 He hopes to have a career in appellate litigation filled with interesting and difficult legal problems.
 In his free time, Alan enjoys reading philosophy, cooking for friends, and watching football.

 Rachel Wolff

 Rachel Wolff is a rising 3L at the Georgetown University Law Center and a joint degree student in the M.A. in Security Studies Program at the Georgetown Walsh School of Foreign Service.
 She was an intern at the Department of State in the Bureau of Arms Control, Verification, and Compliance and a graduate intern at the Pentagon in Countering Weapons of Mass Destruction.
 During law school, she served as a law clerk on the Senate Judiciary Committee in the Nominations and Constitution Unit under Senator Grassley and as a law clerk for Senator Rubio.
-She is a Staff Editor on the Georgetown Journal of Law and Public Policy, the Director of Communications for the Conservative and Libertarian Student Association, and the Director of Events and Co-President-elect of the Georgetown Law Federalist Society.
+She is a Staff Editor of the Georgetown Journal of Law and Public Policy, the Director of Communications for the Conservative and Libertarian Student Association, and the Director of Events and Co-President-elect of the Georgetown Law Federalist Society.
 Rachel received her B.A. from Tufts University in 2020.